 This intimate Tour is limited to only 6 guests maximum

 How To Book:

-Step 2: Purchase the balance of the tour, ~$3675+gst, on or before March 2, 2017.
-You can purchase the entire tour at the time of booking and receive a $250.00 discount.
+Step 2: Purchase the balance of the tour on or before January 1, 2018.
+You can purchase the entire tour in one transaction at the time of booking you’ll receive a $100.00 refund on the total tour price.
+ILPA members will also receive an additional $500 refund on your final payment at total tour cost.
 If the total payment for the tour is not received before March 2, 2017 you’ll forfeit the retainer and your spot will be placed back into the tour inventory and will become available for someone else to purchase.

-** Special note to members of the International Landscape Photographers Association – You will receive a $500 discount on this tour as a benefit to your ILPA membership. **
+** Special note to members of the International Landscape Photographers Association – ILPA members will receive a $500 discount on this tour as a benefit to your ILPA membership. **

 or call me toll free in Canada at 1-855-763-1114, or 403-763-1114 international,